home-assistant/brands/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Add a new logo or icon for a new integration
 - [ ] Add a missing icon or logo for an existing integration
-- [ ] Replace an exiting icon or logo with a higher quality version
+- [ ] Replace an existing icon or logo with a higher quality version
 - [ ] Removing an icon or logo

 ## Additional information